-Even though Wills and Trusts are different types of estate planning documents, our estate planning team can design a Will that contains a Trust.
+Even though Wills and Trusts are different types of estate planning documents, our estate planning team can design a Will that includes a Trust, or a Trust that includes a pour-over Will.
 This is done for different reasons that include, but are not limited to:

 - Making sure your assets held in trust until your children reach a certain age